July 26. 1775

 I shall make you sick at the Sight of a Letter from me.

 I find by Edes's Paper that Joseph Pearse Palmer is Quarter Master General.
-I confess I was Surprized.
+I confess

 I have written to Mr. Palmer,1

 and informed him that the Appointment of this officer is left with the General.

 My dear Friend, it is at this critical Time of great Importance to our Province, that

 we take Care to promote none to Places but such as will give them Dignity and Reputation.

 If We are not very solicitous about this, We shall injure our Cause with the other

 I hope before another Year We shall become more familiarly acquainted with this great